sourcebox/clap-test-host/README.md

   can be provided.
 * **Cross-platform**: Can work on Windows, macOS and Linux, including opening GUIs, reading MIDI and outputting audio.
-* **GUI suppport**: Can open GUIs using each OS's default GUI API, either in floating or embedded window modes, depending on what the plugin supports.
+* **GUI support**: Can open GUIs using each OS's default GUI API, either in floating or embedded window modes, depending on what the plugin supports.
 * **MIDI input support**: Can read MIDI events from an input device, and forward them to the plugin.
 * **Mono or Stereo output**, based on the plugin's preferences: will query the plugin's audio port